RachelSa/hansolo.log/README.md

 // Pass in your log message string as an argument.
 // The log will include the file name and calling function ('SOURCE'),
 // as well as the number of seconds the node process runs ('UPTIME').
+// Note: In browser, file, function, and uptime will not log.

 han.solo("your log here")

 // option 2:
 // Simply use .confident() without an argument.
 The header, source, and uptime will log with a prewritten message.
+// Note: In browser, file, function, and uptime will not log.

 han.confident()
 ```